KatyaDaron/KatyaDaron/README.md

 # 👋 Hi there!
-- ✨ I'm a Junior Software Engineer passionate about solving problems with code.
+- ✨ I'm a full stack software engineer passionate about creating robust and user-friendly applications.
-- 📫 Open to new opportunities.
+- 📫 Open to new opportunities and collaboration.
 You can reach me at https://www.linkedin.com/in/kdaron/